chrisdaaz/samvera-staticweb/README.md

 abstract:
 ```

 The posters come from Figshare, which has embed code for their image viewer.
 Let's use the embed code from Figshare as header images for the posters on the site.
-Grab the embed code and paste it as-is in the body of the Markdown document for the poster.
+Grab the embed code and paste it in the body of the Markdown document for the poster.

+- Change the width value to `width="100%"`
+- Change the height value to `height="600"`

+> Example: <iframe src="https://widgets.figshare.com/articles/6626579/embed?show_title=1" width="100%" height="600" frameborder="0"></iframe>

 Links to the posters in Figshare:
 - [Mobilizing...](https://doi.org/10.23645/epacomptox.6626579.v1)